-- Pick up your child by supporting him under his hips, behind his shoulder blades and under his head.
+- Pick up your child by supporting him/her under the hips, behind the shoulder blades and under the head.

-- When dressing him place his affected arm into clothing first to avoid over-stretching the nerve.
+- When dressing him or her, place the affected arm into clothing first to avoid over-stretching the arm.

-- For sleeping, place your baby on his back and place a rolled towel or small blanket under his unaffected side.
-He will then be partly lying on his affected side.
+- For sleeping, place your baby on the back and place a rolled towel or small blanket under the unaffected side.

-- Hold him on different sides during feedings and throughout the day so he turns his head to look at you.
+- Hold your baby on both sides during feedings and throughout the day so the baby has practice turning his or her head toward both sides.

-- Place him on his tummy a few minutes every day to help him get stronger.
-(See Tummy Time, HH-II-173)
+- Place your child on the tummy a few minutes every day to help the child get stronger (See HH-II-173, Tummy Time).

 Your child’s treatment will depend on the injury.

 Over the first 3 months, our team will care for your child with special exercises through occupational and physical therapy and team check-ups to decide the best treatment plan.
 (See HH-II-186, ROM exercises).